-Native to south-western South Africa, buchu (Agathosma betulina) is a member of the Rutaceae family.
-Its name stems from the Khoi name for the plant ‘bookoo’.
-Buchu is one of South Africa’s best-known medicinal plants and has been used for more than three centuries by indigenous people as an antiseptic and to treat urinary disorders.
-Early European settlers made a brandy from the leaves for use as a digestive tonic.
+Buchu is one of South Africa’s best-known medicinal plants, and has been used for more than three centuries by indigenous people as an antiseptic and to treat urinary disorders.
+Indigenous to the southwestern Cape, buchu (Agathosma betulina) is a member of the Rutaceae (the rue or citrus) family.
+Its name stems from the Khoi name for the plant, ‘bookoo’.
+Early European settlers made a brandy from the leaves to drink as a digestive tonic.

 The dried leaves.
 Buchu is available in capsule, tincture and liquid extract forms as well as dried leaves for tea.
 Buchu essential oil can also be purchased.

-The active ingredients in buchu include volatile oils such as diosphenol, camphor and isomenthone, and the flavonoids rutin, hesperidin, diosmin and quercetin.
+The active ingredients in buchu include volatile oils (plant oils that evaporate quickly) such as diosphenol, camphor and isomenthone, and the flavonoids (plant nutrients) rutin, hesperidin, diosmin and quercetin.
 The plant’s mineral content includes nitrogen, phosphorus, sodium, manganese, selenium and boron.

-- Treats bladder and prostate gland infections (in cases where prostate problems cause increased urination).
+- Treat bladder and prostate gland infections (in cases where prostate problems cause increased urination).

-- Used to relieve stomach aches, indigestion, nausea and vomiting, coughs and colds.
+- Ease stomach aches, indigestion, nausea and vomiting, coughs and colds.

 - A bunch of leaves in bathwater may ease rheumatism and backache.

 - Research is currently being carried out on buchu to test its effect in the treatment of high blood pressure and congenital heart failure.